mickhansen/graphql-sequelize/docs/relay.md

 relay will perform certain queries on a root "node" type. graphql-sequelize will automatically map these node lookups to findById calls.

+If you wish to use non-sequelize entities, or if you want to override the default behaviour for sequelize models, you can specify a resolve function.

 ```js
 import {relay: {sequelizeNodeInterface}} from 'graphql-sequelize';
 import sequelize from './your-sequelize-instance';